Energy and Economic Growth: A BRIEF SUMMARY! by Remi Guillet. 2nd part: sources of energy, fossil or not.

-Table based on data from UNDP and DGEMP; costs that do not take into account "externalities" or indirect costs such as nuisances ...
+Table drawn up from UNDP and DGEMP data; costs not taking into account "externalities" or indirect costs such as nuisances, etc.

-Val. low. the bF = in relation to the lowest value of the "bottom of the forks"
+Val. low. of the bF = in relation to the lowest value of the “lower end of the range”

-Val. low. of the hF = in relation to the lowest value of the "top of the range"
+Val. low. of the hF = compared to the lowest value of the "highs of the range"

-Additional explanations: to facilitate the comparison of prices, the author reported each min / max range of cost 2 to the lower costs, high and low estimate.
+Further explanations: in order to facilitate the price comparison, the author has related each mini / max of cost range to the 2 least important costs, in high and low estimate.